tonyliu0716/Angular-PhotoGallery/README.md

 # Angular-PhotoGallery
-Using ui-route to bulid a simple application with animat.
+Using ui-route to bulid a simple application with animatetion.